 "10,000 hours of audio and video recordings and thousands of documents about social justice movements locally, nationally, and internationally from the 1960s to the present.
 The Archives features speeches of movement leaders and community activists, protests and demonstrations, cultural currents of rebellion and resistance. "

-"... aims to document the impact of the civil rights movement on area residents.
-This service-learning project was established in the fall of 2012 by CNU history professor Dr. Laura Puaca, in conjunction with her History 341 class, “The Long Civil Rights Movement.”
-Students enrolled in the class worked in pairs to prepare, conduct, and transcribe an interview with a member of the local community.
-The project was carried out under the auspices of CNU’s Center for Community Engagement and in collaboration with two community organizations, the Newsome House Museum and Cultural Center and the Downing-Gross Cultural Arts Center."
+"...aims to document the impact of the civil rights movement on area residents.
+This service-learning project was established in the fall of 2012 by CNU history professor Dr. Laura Puaca, in conjunction with two community organizations, the Newsome House Museum and Cultural Center and the Downing-Gross Cultural Arts Center.
+Most of the interviews were carried out by students enrolled in Dr. Puaca’s History 341 class, “The Long Civil Rights Movement.”
+Students worked in pairs to prepare, conduct, and transcribe an interview with a member of the local community.

 "... is a collection of primary resources from HBCU libraries and archives.
 It includes several thousand scanned pages and represents HBCU libraries first collaborative effort to make a historic collection digitially available.
 Collections are contributed from member libraries of the Historically Black College and University Library Alliance. "